fabric

 Microbus uses a messaging bus for the transport layer of service-to-service communications.

-A microservices transparently makes itself discoverable by subscribing to the messaging bus.
-Once subscribed to a subject it immediately starts receiving message from the corresponding queue.
+Dynamic discovery - A microservice transparently makes itself discoverable by subscribing to the messaging bus.
+Once subscribed to a subject it immediately starts receiving messages from the corresponding queue.
 An external service discovery system is not required.

 OSS